ElGabbaGhoul/Social-Media-Uploader/journal.md

     - began UI layout planning.
 Mind mapping, flowcharting, etc. in Figma, Excalidraw and similar softwares.
     - Except not really lol.
     - Pseudocoding out basic functionality of each module and main.py.
+    - Testing ideas with basic code from CGPT